powertsai/GettingandCleaningData/README.md

   1. getLabelName convert activities value to its label name
 1. getFeaturesData extract X_train.txt, x_test.test to get 561-feature variables, and select feature name with (mean|std)
   1. getFeatures read 561 features names from "features.txt"
-  1. getMeanStdFeatures grep the index of feature name with get "Mean()" and "Std()"
+  1. getMeanStdFeatures grep the index of feature name with get "mean" and "std" (ignore case)
   1. changeDescriptiveName to change feature to be more descriptive (lowercase, remove(), substitute non(a-zA-Z0-9) to .
 1. getSubjectData extract subject_train.txt, subject_test.txt to get the subject who performed the activity
-1. getTriaxialDataMeanSd to extract data files under directory of "Inertial Signals", calcuate the mean and standard deviation of each 128 reading data for each triaxialName
+1. data files under directory of "Inertial Signals" have no column names definition, can't find the data related to mean/standard deviation, didn't implemnt funtion to deal with
-  1. "body_acc_x", "body_acc_y","body_acc_z"
-  1. "body_gyro_x", "body_gyro_y", "body_gyro_z"
-  1. "total_acc_x", "total_acc_y", "total_acc_z"
 1. mergetData to create one data table with Activity, Subject, Features, TriaxialDataMeanSd
   1. [codebook](mergedDataCodeBook.md) for merge data
 1. getTidyData convert the data to another tidy data set with the average of each variable for each activity and each subject
   1. [codebook](tidyDataCodeBook.md) for tidy data

+### function defined in loadLibrary.R
+1. loadLibrary: check if library installed then load the required library
+1. loadDevDataTable: install the data.table version 1.9.5 for using fread to read large data file

 ### Install libraries before running run_analysis.R
 using 3 packages